-You are required to sign your child in and out of the program each day using the EZ-Care2 Time Clock computer.
+You are required to sign your child in and out of the program each day using your child's unique pin on the EZ-Care2 Time Clock computer in the hallway.
 Our staff assumes responsibility for your child once they are signed into the program.
 Parents must bring children all the way into their classrooms and acknowledge a staff member upon arrival and pick-up.